Rothbury: Former railway station

-The town was the terminus of a branch line from Scotsgap railway station on the North British Railway line from Morpeth to Reedsmouth.
+The town was the terminus of the Rothbury Branch from Scotsgap railway station on the North British Railway line from Morpeth to Reedsmouth.
 The line opened on 1 November 1870, the last passenger trains ran on 15 September 1952 and the line closed completely on 9 November 1963. station was located to the south of the River Coquet, and the site has been reused as an industrial estate, where the only obvious remains are one wall of the engine shed, which has become part of an engineering workshop.
 The old Station Hotel still stands near the site, but is now known as The Coquetvale Hotel.
 It was built in the 1870s by William Armstrong, as a suitable place for visitors to his house at Cragside to be accommodated.

 Bus services

 The town is now served by an Arriva North East bus service X14 which runs via Longframlington, Longhorsley, Morpeth and continues to Newcastle upon Tyne, the nearest city.
 This runs every two hours during the day, hourly at peak morning and evening periods.